U.S. Relations With Japan

 Bilateral Economic Relations

 U.S. economic policy toward Japan seeks to expand access to Japan's markets, increase two-way investment, stimulate domestic demand-led economic growth, promote economic restructuring, improve the climate for U.S. investors, and raise the standard of living in both countries.
 The U.S.-Japan bilateral economic relationship, which is anchored in enormous flows of trade and investment, is strong, mature, and increasingly interdependent.
-This economic relationship is also firmly rooted in the shared interest and responsibility of the United States and Japan to promote global growth, open markets, and support a system of world trade.

 Japan represents a major market for many U.S. goods and services, including agricultural products, chemicals, pharmaceuticals, films and music, commercial aircraft, nonferrous metals, plastics, medical and scientific supplies, and machinery.
 U.S. imports from Japan include vehicles, machinery, optic and medical instruments, and organic chemicals.
 U.S. direct investment in Japan is mostly in the finance/insurance, manufacturing, and wholesale sectors.
 Japanese direct investment in the United States is mostly in the wholesale trade and manufacturing sectors.